Viktor Troicki: 2019: Some success during the grass season

 He reached the second round of Australian Open where he lost in 4 sets to the 14th seeded Stefanos Tsitsipas.
 During the year most of his success came only during the grass season.
-Viktor reached the finals of Surbiton Trophy where he lost to Daniel Evans, quarterfinals of Antalya Open where he lost to an eventual finalist Miomir Kecmanovic and round of 16 at Hall of Fame Open in Newport where he lost again to an eventual finalist, this time Alexander Bublik.
+Troicki reached the finals of Surbiton Trophy where he lost to Daniel Evans, quarterfinals of Antalya Open where he lost to an eventual finalist Miomir Kecmanović and round of 16 at Hall of Fame Open in Newport where he lost again to an eventual finalist, this time Alexander Bublik.

 2020: Winning the inaugural ATP Cup and COVID-19

 By winning the inaugural ATP Cup in 2020 with Serbia, Troicki became the first player in history to win all three major international team competitions (Davis Cup in 2010 and World Team Cup in 2009 and 2012).
 During summer, Troicki tested positive for COVID-19, which affected his preparations for the restart of the tennis season due to pandemic.
-At the end of the year, he became captain of the Serbia Davis Cup team.
+At the end of the year, he was appointed captain of the Serbia Davis Cup team.

 2021: Retirement

-At the beginning of 2021 he qualified for the Australian Open main singles draw where he lost in the first round to Michael Mmoh in 5 tight sets.
-After failing to qualify for the main draw of Roland Garros he made a surprising run at Queen's Club by beating 7th seeded Lorenzo Sonego in straight sets before losing in the round of 16 to Frances Tiafoe.
-He announced that Wimbledon would be his last professional tournament before he retires.
-In the first round of qualifying he beat Christopher Eubanks before being defeated in the second round by Brandon Nakashima in three tight sets.
+At the beginning of 2021, he qualified for the Australian Open main singles draw where he lost in the first round to Michael Mmoh in 5 tight sets.
+After failing to qualify for the main draw of Roland Garros he made a surprising run at Queen's Club by beating No. 7 seed Lorenzo Sonego in straight sets before losing in the round of 16 to Frances Tiafoe.

+He announced that 2021 Wimbledon would be his last professional tournament before he retires.
+In the first round of qualifying he beat Christopher Eubanks before being defeated in the second round by Brandon Nakashima after three tight sets.

 Career overview

-Troicki was a solid all-court player, who has won more matches than he has lost on each surface.
+Troicki was a solid all-court player, who won more matches than he has lost on each surface.
 However, one factor that has kept him from more success is his poor record against top-10 players (65 losses vs 10 wins in his career).

+Coaching career

+After finishing his professional tennis career, Viktor began his coaching career.
+Apart from being Serbia Davis Cup team captain, he started working in 2023 with Hamad Medjedovic.
+At the end of the 2024 season, he became coach of fellow Serbian Miomir Kecmanovic.